ted-tanner/lcr-scripts/callings_diagram/Readme.md

 The generated diagram can be uploaded to a file storage service (e.g. Google Drive) and viewed/edited on [draw.io](https://draw.io).
 There is also a draw.io desktop app available that allows you to view and edit the file without uploading it to a service.

-## Building the binary (may require a little understanding of programming)
+## Building the binary (may require a little command-line familiarity)

 The program is written in Rust.
 You may [download the Rust compiler here](https://www.rust-lang.org/tools/install).
 Once installed and added to your path, build the binary by running the following command in the directory above the `src` folder: